 Sit on the floor with your feet together and knees a few inches wider than your hips (about as wide as your yoga mat if you have one).
 Walk your hands forward in front of you until your forward rests on the floor.
 If your forehead doesn’t quite reach the floor then use a pillow or blanket under your forehead.
+It can also feel nice to place a pillow under your hips if your hips are a bit tight.
 Focus on taking slow, deep breaths.

 2. Cat/Cow Pose

 Benefits: Opens up the spine, improves digestion, relieves back pain.